MartinvonBerg/Fotorama-Leaflet-Elevation/readme.txt

 None for the moment.

 == Changelog ==

+= 0.26.0 =
+Added an option to show the users location on the leaflet Map.
+Updated swiper.js and chart.js.
+Minor PHP Bugfixes.

 = 0.25.0 =
 First Version for WordPress.org.
 See complete history in Github: https://github.com/MartinvonBerg/Fotorama-Leaflet-Elevation/blob/before_chartjs/readme.md